-Public hearings are a specific time during a meeting of the Board of Aldermen when citizens and other interested persons have the opportunity to be heard and to express their opinions on a particular matter.
-They are opened and closed by the Town Attorney.
+Public hearings are a specific time during a meeting of the Town Council when citizens and other interested persons have the opportunity to be heard and to express their opinions on a particular matter.
+They are opened and closed by the Presiding Officer.

-Some public hearings are required by state statute before the Board may take any action.
-For example, the Board must hold a public hearing before it may adopt the annual budget, to allow interested citizens to provide their opinions on the proposed budget.
-Other public hearings are not required by statute, but the Waynesville Board of Aldermen has adopted the practice of calling for a public hearing before adopting any ordinance changes.
+Some public hearings are required by state statute before the Council may take any action.
+For example, the Council must hold a public hearing before it may adopt the annual budget, to allow interested citizens to provide their opinions on the proposed budget.

 When required by law, a notice of public hearing will be published in a local newspaper.

 The Council adopted Rules and Procedures for Public Hearings can be viewed HERE.

 No upcoming hearings